PepsRyuu/dock-window-preview/README.md

 ## Troubleshooting

 * If you rebuild the app, force quit the app using the Activity Monitor, and wipe out the permissions entirely, then run the app again.
+* There may be an incompatibility between `node-gyp` and `python3`.
+Ensure that the respective versions are compatible for installation to compile successfully.

 ## Acknowledgements